Wondering which waterproof smartwatch is the best? Read which watches we rate — and why.

 - Not as many functions as the Fenix 6 Pro

 A good alternative for women would be the Garmin Venu, pictured below, which is similar to the Forerunner in terms of functionality and weight but offers a nicer design with female specific options.

 Best for iPhone users – Apple Watch Series 6

 Ahhhh, the Apple Watch.

-No list of waterproof smartwatches would be complete without paying dues to the i-Family (even if Apple watches are often a topic of contention… I ain’t pointing any fingers though, yo).
-Regardless of whether you’re a die hard iFan or an Apple avoider, the newest member of the Apple Watch series is worth considering for plenty of good reasons that we’ll list below, but first, what we think is the most important one:
+No list of waterproof smartwatches would be complete without paying dues to the i-Family.
+Regardless of whether you’re a die hard iFan or not, the newest member of the Apple Watch series is worth considering for plenty of good reasons that we’ll list below, but first, what we think is the most important one:

-With an ATM rating of 5, the Apple Watch Series meets the base waterproof threshold you’d want to consider for a waterproof smartwatch and the feedback on it is really good.
+With an ATM rating of 5, the Apple Watch Series 6 meets the base waterproof threshold you’d want to consider for a waterproof smartwatch and the feedback on it is really good.
 It’s got updated touchscreen technology which not only functions impeccably, but also boasts a seriously sharp display, too.
 You can also pair the watch with bluetooth headphones and rock out to some tunes of your choice during your next session.

 Particularly interesting for kitesurfers, the Series 6 watch has never-before-seen functions like ECG monitors, fine tuned accelerometers, and a gyroscope — all of which make the Apple Watch’s ability to detect movement, acceleration, and velocity better than ever.
 Add that to its GPS capabilities and you’ve got yourself a pretty thorough outdoor workout buddy.